Light Brown Apple Moth

 http://www.tortricidae.com/lbam.asp

-Light Brown Apple Moth in Orchards- Department of Primary Industries, Victoria, Australia
+Light Brown Apple Moth in Orchards- Department of Environment and Primary Industries, Victoria, Australia

-Light Brown Apple Moth in Citrus- Department of Primary Industries, New South Wales, Australia
+Light Brown Apple Moth in Citrus- Department of Environment and Primary Industries, New South Wales, Australia

 http://www.dpi.nsw.gov.au/agriculture/horticulture/citrus/health/pests/light-brown-apple-moth-citrus